Drop Forging

 Drop forging is a manufacturing/ forging process whereby a hammer is lifted and then ‘dropped’ onto a heated piece of metal to reshape it into the shape of the die/tool.
+It is a metalworking process that requires specialised technique, delivering high-quality results and custom forged components in a diverse range of industries.

 There are two types of drop forging.
 Open-die drop forging and closed-die drop forging.
 Closed-die drop forging, as the name suggests, fully covers the item being forged whereas open-die drop forging does not.

-Drop forging Operations Include:
+Drop Forging Operations Include:

 Open-die forging is also called ‘Smith forging’.
 During the process, the blow of a hammer is used to strike the workpiece which has been positioned on a stationary anvil.